North Korea: Photos point to possible plutonium production | DW | 04.03.2021

 The radiochemical laboratory is used for reprocessing of spent fuel rods, a process that was initially developed to make plutonium.

-The images suggest "preparations for spent fuel reprocessing could be underway to extract plutonium needed for North Korea's nuclear weapon,'' 38 North said.
+The images suggest "preparations for spent fuel reprocessing could be underway to extract plutonium needed for North Korea's nuclear weapon,'' 38 North reported.

 "We have our eye on this.
 And it is deeply concerning where North Korea wants to go," Rear Admiral Michael Studeman told a virtual event on technology and security.